courselabs/devsecops/labs/admission/README.md

 ## Cleanup

-Remove all the lab's namespaces:
+Remove all the lab's namespaces, which removes all the other objects:

 ```
 kubectl delete ns -l kubernetes.courselabs.co=admission
 ```

-And the CRDs:
+Except the CRDs:

 ```
 kubectl delete crd -l gatekeeper.sh/system